nf-core/hicar/docs/usage.md

 In downstream, differential analysis available for called interactions.
 Available tools are Bioconductor packages such as `edgeR`, and `diffhic`, and [`HiCExplorer`](https://hicexplorer.readthedocs.io/en/latest/).
 We borrowed capture Hi-C analysis pipeline from HiCExplorer to do the differential analysis.
 Different from `edgeR` and `diffhic` pipeline, HiCExplorer pipeline does not require the replicates.
 A simple differential analysis by set operation are also available.

 For annotation, we will use Bioconductor package [`ChIPpeakAnno`](https://bioconductor.org/packages/ChIPpeakAnno/).
 Please note that, the involved genes are not only distance based annotation.
 The most of the interaction calling tools are bin-based caller, and the bin size are kilo-base or even more, which make the annotation difficult.
 For HiCAR data, the R2 reads are Tn5 insertion site of the open chromatin.
-And most of the R2 reads will be an anchor of annotion for the gene promoters.
+And most of the R2 reads will be an anchor of annotation for the gene promoters.
 We will annotate the interactions by the annotation of called ATAC (R2) peaks located within the interaction regions.

 ### Call high resolution interactions